arka9ine/TriPi-Updater/README.md

 **TriPi Updater**

+visit https://tripi.junaos.com to download the bootable image that this updater is for.
+Burn, Insert, Go!
+(Site will go live on 10/26/15 when the image finishes uploading)

 Updater script for those running TriPi 4.0 image or newer.

 As of v4.0, this readme file that comes with your TriPi updater script will include information on the update it is coming with.